chrisdone/website/posts/hell.markdown

 [Hell](https://github.com/chrisdone/hell) is a shell scripting language that is a tiny dialect of Haskell that I wrote for my own shell scripting purposes.
-As of February, I'm Hell to [generate this blog](https://github.com/chrisdone/hell/blob/main/examples/19-blog-generator.hell), instead of Hakyll.[^1]
+As of February, I'm using Hell to [generate this blog](https://github.com/chrisdone/hell/blob/main/examples/19-blog-generator.hell), instead of Hakyll.[^1]